LucaCappelletti94/dictances/README.rst

 |travis| |coveralls| |sonar_quality| |sonar_maintainability|

-distances and divergences between discrete distributions implemented in python 3.6.
+Distances and divergences between discrete distributions implemented in python 3.6.

 For each metric, an example is present in `the folder examples`_.